gordonsilvera/coursera/Machine Learning-Final Project.md

 The next step is to determine which model to use.
 I will consider the following methods (I've described results of each for reference): lda, qda, nb
 - *Linear Discriminant Analysis (lda)*: accurary of 69.9%
 - *Quadratic Discriminant Analysis (qda)*: accuracy of 89.3%
-- *.... (xx)*: accuracy of
 - *Naive Bayes (nb)*: this calculation exceeded 10+ minutes therefore I decided not to use it

-The [.....] model was the best balance of accuracy and efficiency/scalability, therefore I will move forward with this model.
+The Quadratic Discriminant Analysis model (modelQDA) was the best balance of accuracy and efficiency/scalability, therefore I will move forward with this model.
+Note that I also trained this model with standardized variables (`preProcess=c("centered",scaled")`), but it did not outperform the non-transformed version of the model.
 ```
 modelQDA <- train(classe~., data = trainingInput, method = "qda"); modelQDA